peterlydiard/mini-synth/README.md

 ## Known Bugs / Issues

 On changing to a sawtooth or square wave, a note is played and the note waveform is displayed.
 For sine and triangle waves, the evelope is shown and no sound is played.

+The envelope shaper should perhaps be using an exponential gain function to accentuate level differences.

 The Model class has copies of some parameters that are in the Voice class.
 This may be unecessary.